to Experience NYC's Wall Street Area

 Ground Zero - World Trade Center site

 Above: Blast debris and human remains--what could be found of them--have been removed and restoration has begun.
-At this point the sole facility now open is a PATH subway station to Jersey City and Newark on the right.
+At this point the sole facility that had become open was a PATH subway station to Jersey City and Newark on the right.

 On September 11, 2001, nearly 3,000 people lost